1) What do I need to start a business?

 - Managerial Expertise: The operational know-how and skills of the management is crucial to determine the fate of the venture

-Before you start anything, make sure that you know where you can get these necessary resources for your business.
+Before starting a business in Ireland, make sure that you know where you can get these necessary resources for your business.
 Some of them, like managerial expertise, will probably come from you.
 Anything out of your expertise – like accounting – can be outsourced to professionals.
 This will give you more time to focus on parts of the business that need your attention.

 2) Do I have a business idea?